runthings-dev/runthings-wc-coupons-category-children/readme.md

 ## Description

-Coupons Category Children for WooCommerce extends the built-in WooCommerce coupon category restrictions by automatically including all subcategories when you select a parent category.
+Coupons Category Children for WooCommerce extends the built-in WooCommerce coupon category restrictions in two ways:

-With WooCommerce's default category restrictions, if you select "Clothing" as an allowed category, only products directly in "Clothing" will qualify - not products in "T-Shirts" or "Trousers" subcategories.
-This plugin solves that limitation.
+**Easier category selection:** Select a parent category and all its subcategories are automatically included.
+With WooCommerce's default restrictions, selecting "Clothing" only matches products directly in that category - not products in "T-Shirts" or "Trousers" subcategories.
+This plugin includes the entire category tree.

+**Future-proof coupons:** With default WooCommerce, if you add or reorganize subcategories, you must manually update every active coupon to include the new categories.
+This plugin stores the parent category selection and dynamically expands it at validation time - new subcategories are automatically included without editing existing coupons.

 ## Features